 Step 2 - Add Butter & Sugar To Pot

-Turn cooktop on high (or medium-high if you have a gas burner or use a large burner).
+Turn the cooktop on high (or medium-high if you have a gas burner or use a large burner).
 Combine butter and sugar in a large saucepan over high heat.

 Step 3 - Melt Butter With Sugar